I'm confused — where do I start?See the Now What? page first.

 $ Prez: A PaulsRobot version of Alan's four "De-DOT" Presence processes, aimed at separating out the user and his/her own identities and other persons and identities, especially those who have tried to reduce the user's reach.
 If needed, see the ACW glossary for a definition of DOT.
 (74 pages, available now)

 $ Ush: (Unpleasant Sensation Handling) A procedure intended to be used for any physical or emotional pain or sensation, including feelings and moods.
 This was originated by ACW, and this particular version is per a revision by Roger Boswarva and Dexter Gelfand.
-It currently uses a computer-generated female voice.
-(17 pages, available now)
+It is voiced by Lucy, our resident computer voice talent.
+(18 pages, available now)

 Woo-woo (mostly Phase 4) modules:$ Woowoo: This directory is mainly a container for these modules addressing a person's subtle anatomy and/or the Spirit world.
 It does also contain a few separate general pages, such as a woo-woo FAQ, and a woo-woo glossary.